johnpolacek/next-project-starter/README.md

 Refer to the [Next.js docs](https://nextjs.org/docs/basic-features/pages) for how to author pages and [set up routing](https://nextjs.org/docs/routing/introduction).

+Each page contains a `Layout` component with the `Header` and `Footer` components and a `Main` component for the page content itself.
+The `Layout` component accepts props for the url, title, description and more that are used to set meta tag data on each page - see `src/layout/Wrapper.js`.

 You can write long form content in markdown with [mdx](https://mdxjs.com/).
 For example, this project’s homepage content has been authored in markdown - see `src/markdown/Home.mdx` and these docs have been imported to `src/views/Docs.js` from the project’s top level `README.md` file.

 This starter project comes with its own components like in the `/src/ui` folder that you can use, customize or throw away.